Dineshran/UserProcessor-Wiley/README.md

   1. install mysql
   2. setup your username and password in application.yml file
   3. change ddl auto generate to create in application.yml file
-  4. install maven if u wish to run on cmd line start mysql server run application in console by executing mvn install cmd in IDE you can just run UserProcesserApplication.java file for API infor mation goto url http://{your-IPaddress}:8080/swagger-ui.html
+  4. install maven if u wish to run on cmd line (optional you can yous maven wrapper) start mysql server run application in console by executing mvn install / mvnw install  in cmd where the pom.xml exists in IDE you can just run UserProcesserApplication.java file for API infor mation goto url http://{your-IPaddress}:8080/swagger-ui.html